irods/irods_docs/docs/getting_started/installation.md

 This form of installation is known as an **Unattended Install**.
 Using this form of setup can help with automated deployments.

+!!!
+Important
+    Care must be taken when using this form of installation as it will completely overwrite the **server_config.json** file and the service account's **irods_environment.json** file.
+This can lead to a non-functional server if the configuration files and database do not align.
+For that reason, it is highly recommended that backups of the configuration files mentioned be created first.

 To perform an **Unattended Install**, you'd run the following:
 ```bash
 $ (sudo) python3 /var/lib/irods/scripts/setup_irods.py --json_configuration_file /path/to/your/json/input/file